- Watch an analysis of Mozart's Eine Kleine Nachtmusik Duration: 29:29

 - Mozart: Eine Kleine Nachtmusik Duration: 36:05

-- Discovering Music - Mozart's Eine Kleine Nachtmusik Duration: 47:07
+- Watch an analysis of Mozart's Eine Kleine Nachtmusik Duration: 47:07

 - Discovering Music - Mozart: Eine Kleine Nachtmusik - trailer Duration: 01:33